sgoldenlab/simba/docs/kleinberg_filter.md

 ### Hyperparameters

 Through the SimBA menues the user can access three hyperparameters.
-For more information of what the hyperparameters mean, check out the [R 'bursts' package documentation](https://cran.r-project.org/web/packages/bursts/bursts.pdf) the [Lee et al. 2019](https://journals.plos.org/plosone/article/comments?id=10.1371/journal.pone.0220596) paper, or the [original paper](https://link.springer.com/article/10.1023/A:1024940629314).
+For more information of what the hyperparameters mean, check out the [R 'bursts' package documentation](https://cran.r-project.org/web/packages/bursts/bursts.pdf), the [Lee et al. 2019](https://journals.plos.org/plosone/article/comments?id=10.1371/journal.pone.0220596) paper, the [original paper](https://link.springer.com/article/10.1023/A:1024940629314), or [THIS](https://nikkimarinsek.com/blog/kleinberg-burst-detection-algorithm) excellent blog post walk-through.

 In short,